 Music production tips #36 Make your own sounds!

 I’m not talking just about recording yourself playing guitar, but anything at all.
 A birds howl can make a good sound effect.
 Rattle your keys and make a hi-hat from it.
 Put a balloon on a toilet paper roll and make a percussion instrument.
 This can also force some creativity, and you will get new, unique sounds for your projects.
 The possibilities are really endless here, I once turned my computers fan-noise into a grandiose pad.
 If you get yourself a simple handheld recorder, have a microphone setup, you can explore the world of sounds around you, and use them in your songs.

 Mathias is a 26 year old composer and producer with a little over 10 years experience.

 Having had a keen interest in music already in his childhood, he slowly got more passionate about his favourite medium, and at the age of 15, he finally decided that plucking some Iron Maiden or Tetris on his low-budget guitar, wasn’t enough – he wanted to compose full tracks on his own.

 Being a geek and nerd at heart, the turned to DAW’s and started gathering the knowledge needed for such a task.

 However, being a young adolescent with his heads in the clouds, the task of learning both music theory and music production by trial and error, was a big one, and it took time.
 It wasn’t until a full 4 years later that he had gotten the most fundamental aspects down, and started producing more and more.

 Shortly after that, it was concluded that this was what he wanted to spend his life on.

-Mathias has worked for extended periods if different DAW’s, mostly in FL Studio, Ableton Live, and Pro Tools, but has also dabbled with others.
+Mathias has dabbled for extended periods with different DAW’s, mostly with FL Studio, Ableton Live, and Pro Tools, but also others.